justinamiller/EnterpriseArchitecture/README.md

 # Types of IT Initiatives
 ## Fundamentals
 ## Stategic

+## The Process View in Practice
+![EA process view](./src/eaprocessview.PNG)

+This figure suggests, an EA practive cannot be viewed as a single step-by-step process, where architects creates numerious EA artifacts to describe all the layers of architecture from busienss to infrastructure, but rather as a complex set of diverse and interacting processes happening simultaneously organizational levels.

 ### Strategic Planning
 Strategic planning process alone neither delivers any IT solutions nor even describes what exactly needs to be delivered, but only provides high-level rules and directions for IT reflected in Considerations and Visions agreed by both business and IT.
-### Initiative Delivery
-Is the next downstream process which turns the abstract plans into tangible IT solutions implemented in an optimal manner.
-It closes the gap between Strategic planning and the actual practical implementation of working IT solutions.

-### The Process View in Practice
-![EA process view](./src/eaprocessview.PNG)

-This figure suggests, an EA practive cannot be viewed as a single step-by-step process, where architects creates numerious EA artifacts to describe all the layers of architecture from busienss to infrastructure, but rather as a complex set of diverse and interacting processes happening simultaneously organizational levels.

-#### Strategic Planning
 _Goal_: Articulate the desired future course of action for business & IT

 _Question_: How is the business enviorment changing & what should we do to react to these changes?